-Have you ever wondered how much owning a puppy costs in the beginning?
+Have you ever wondered how much owning a puppy costs in the first month?
 I had no idea how much we would end up paying for all my pup needed early on.
 I went through all my vet receipts, Amazon invoices and Chewy statements to show you how much it really costs to raise a dog in the first month.

 This post may contain affiliate links.
 This means that I may make a small commission off of products that are purchased through these links, at no cost to you.
 You can read more about this process here.

 We spent a total of $2,742.96 on our dog in one month.

 We have a beautiful male Vizsla named Bodhi.
 You can read more on why we chose a Vizsla as our family dog here.
 He’s the best dog for our family.
 Although he nips like crazy, he’s on his way to becoming an amazing dog!

 I wrote this post because this was a question I had looked up and never really found a detailed answer for.
 I like to know how much to set aside for big expenses.
 I’m a stickler for “paying the best price” and comparing costs.
 I did a lot of back-and-forth between Petco, Chewy, and Amazon to find the best prices.

 It was no surprise that online shopping is the way to go.
 Chewy and Amazon had the lowest prices, especially on the crate and harnesses.
 Keep reading to see everything you’ll need and the lowest prices on dog gear.

 Once we knew we were getting a dog, we set aside money each week in an envelope.
 In addition, we also looked for deals and kept a big list of everything we needed.

 How much does a new purebred Vizsla puppy cost?